LocationRudolf-Breitscheid-Straße 78, 03046 Cottbus, Germany

 Design TeamAlexander Fehre, Roger Gasperlin, Judy Hänel

-From the architect.
+Text description provided by the architects.
 With more than 100-year-old history, the movie theater "Weltspiegel Cottbus" is one of the oldest cinema buildings of Germany and has stamped many childhood memories.
 A local enthusiast asked Studio Alexander Fehre to conceive a new overall concept for the former single-hall cinema and to give it a coherent interior design .
 Now two additional film halls with 80 places in each and a film bar belong in the annexe to the building.
 The historical hall with 520 places and a golden ceiling was utilised by a retractable platform also for events.
 By an exciting and universal interior design with references to the early film history an exciting merging of history and modern age succeeded.

 The entry into the cinema is the escape from the reality.
 One meets this leitmotif in subtle manner first of all in the foyer which was completely redesigned.
 Right behind the entrance, you find two big chandeliers consisting of three brass-coloured photo lights in each case.
 They remind of the origin of the film technology, the sequence photography.
 Further moving on the carpet in the space, you will notice the special 3D-effect in the Moiré of the carpet .
 The ceiling of the foyer was revised from the necessary air diffusors and was held homogeneous to highlight the elliptical ceiling projection.
 Out of the column cladding projects a special video projector projects exactly in the elliptical ceiling elevation and opens thus an imaginary window in the fantasy world.
 The necessary slot diffusors for the incoming air were put in the side walls and combined with light slits.
 The bar area is cladded by textile elements running till the historical hall and creating, together with the oak veneer, a connection of the material worlds between both rooms.
 Through the listed staircase one reaches the balcony in the 1st upper floor.
 A picture wall shows photos from the history of the Weltspiegel.